FlockOfBirds/mendix-widget-build-script/README.md

 7) Commit the changes into your repository (Except the local config)

 8) Checkout how your build is doing `https://travis-ci.org/<user/org>/<repo>/`

+9) When a `tag` is create in the git repository, the Travis CI script will start build, test and automatically add the .mpk to the GitHub release on success.

 ## Development